Commit451/DialUp/README.md

 val connected = DialUp.isConnected(context)
 ```

-# Notes
+## Notes
 - Connectivity is reported by the device and does not always reflect the ability to reach a server.
 For example, a user could have Wifi enabled and connected, but not be provisioned correctly on the network and DialUp does not know about this.
 - When you first subscribe, you will get an immediate status of the network.

-# Acknowledgements
+## Acknowledgements
 DialUp uses [BroadcastReceiverObservable](https://github.com/Commit451/BroadcastReceiverObservable) as its base.
-See that project if you want to create other RxJava observables from Broadcasts
+See that project if you want to create other RxJava observables from Android Broadcasts

 License
 --------